mne-tools/mne-icalabel/doc/install.rst

     python -m venv .venv
     pip install mne-icalabel

+    # If you would like other GUI functionalities
+    pip install mne-icalabel[gui]

+    # If you would like the ability to run ICA
+    pip install mne-icalabel[ica]

+    # If you are a developer and would like to install the developer dependencies
+    pip install mne-icalabel[doc,style,test]

+    # If you would like full functionality, which installs all the above
+    pip install mne-icalabel[all]

 If you want to install a snapshot of the current development version, run:

 .. code-block:: bash